WHAT IS PHYSICAL CULTURE?

 Today Physical Culture is needed more than ever.
 Humans are made to move, in multiple ways, and often.
 Through training we can build resilient bodies capable of handling anything life throws at us.
 Our mission at Physical Culture Paso Robles is to instruct you in the safest, most effective strength training and conditioning methods available.

-At Physical Culture Paso Robles, we take the time to screen students for mobility issues then carefully introduce new exercises.
-Learning proper form and getting an appropriate dose of exercise in a given session - a small dose of venom - leads to longevity, vitality, and strength you can actually use.
-Below are some of the techniques we instruct and services we offer in personal training, group classes, and through online coaching.
+At Physical Culture Paso Robles, we take the time to assess students' mobility issues before introducing exercises.
+Learning proper form and getting an appropriate dose (sets & reps) of an exercise in a given session — a small dose of venom — leads to longevity, vitality, and strength you can actually use.
+Below are some of the schools of training that are utilized and have greatly influenced Physical Culture Paso Robles.

 StrongFirst is a school of strength developed by reverse engineering what strong people do naturally.
 Any education from a certified StrongFirst instructor in either kettlebell, barbell, or bodyweight strength training will speed up your technical mastery ten-fold.
 An hour long session can fix lifetime struggles, even if you never realized there was a struggle.
 PlanStrong and StrongEndurance are training programs to quickly and effectively address any of your strength or conditioning goals, both of which are also the brain child of StrongFirst’s Pavel Tsatsouline.

 USA Weightlifting is the governing body and gold standard in training for Olympic style weightlifting.
 If you want to learn how to Olympic style weightlift or compete you will need to find a coach certified by them.
 Look no further than our very own Jeremy Layport.